kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	/
 	Valindra crafts a salve to proffer
 	Vera becomes Rem's new stalker
-	We claim heart and scale, and dragon's hoard
+	We claim heart and scale and dragon's hoard
-	Whence Vera departs in desirous accord
+	Whereupon Vera departs in desirous accord
 	/
 	At night we decide to keep the Hand
 	Rem and Ria soar across the land